 Communicators and outreach personnel at LTER sites come from a wide variety of backgrounds.
 Some are trained as scientists and gravitated to outreach and communications as they saw the need.
 Others have worked as educators, reporters or communications professionals before coming to the LTER Network.
 By learning from each other’s strengths, we build the Network’s capacity to reach the broader scientific community, resource managers, decision-makers, and educators.

 The communications resources offered here are freely available to science communicators whether or not they are part of the LTER network.
-An additional set of resources — specific to LTER communications needs — is being developed for the LTER Intranet.
+An additional set of resources—specific to LTER communications needs—is being developed for the LTER Intranet.

 - If your result is scientifically interesting and based on site-specific data, your first stop will be the media relations office of the university or agency with which the lead author is affiliated.
-The media relations professionals there can help you figure out how much and what kind of outreach makes sense.
+The media relations professionals there can help you figure out what kind of outreach makes sense.
 They can also advise you about timing and coordination with other investigators and institutions, including NSF.
 If you end up doing a press release or social media campaign, please inform the NCO well in advance, so we can help amplify the message.

 - Social Media